oinam/notes/docs/bookmarks/index.md

 # Bookmarks

+> Interesting, random, quirky, stumbles from the Internet.

 - Archives
 	- [ACM Digital Library](https://dl.acm.org) opened more than 117,500 articles published between 1951 and the end of 2000.
 	- [Animate Archive](https://animatearchive.neocities.org/) is a collection of Flash Installers from FutureSplash Animator (1996) to Adobe Flash CS6 Professional (2012).